wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 The International Preliminary Examining Authorities shall inform the International Bureau of the extent, if any, to which, and the conditions, if any, under which, they will refund any amount paid as a preliminary examination fee where the demand is considered as if it had not been submitted, and the International Bureau shall promptly publish such information.

-### Rule 59 The Competent International Preliminary Examining Authority
+### Rule 59---The Competent International Preliminary Examining Authority

 ##### 59.1 Demands under Article 31(2)(a)